Protectator/jsx-tsx-logos/README.md

 ## Usage example

-This is how it looks like on my IDE :
+This is how it looks like on my IDE with [Extra Icons](https://plugins.jetbrains.com/plugin/11058-extra-icons) :

 ![Screenshot](example.png "Screenshot")